Can you fire someone without a written warning?

 If you’re unsure how to deal with misconduct, start by consulting the relevant employment agreement and any applicable policy documents.
 “Getting the process wrong can often be costly, time consuming and stressful,” Badenhorst says.

-It is expensive and time consuming for businesses to lose staff, so giving an employee a warning offers them a chance to prove themselves – an outcome that can benefit not only them, but also your business.
+It is expensive and time consuming for businesses to lose staff, so giving an employee a warning offers them a chance to prove themself – an outcome that can benefit not only them, but also your business.

 The government provides free employment advice to employers and employees on its employment website and if you’re still not sure of the steps you should take, seek advice from an employment law professional.